 Introduction to APIs, and interaction with online services using APIs.
 Revision of text entry and processing.

-This term sees the introduction of classes and objects.
+Grades 5-7 also see the introduction of classes and objects.
 These are some of the most important concepts in java, and allow students to approach much more complex problems with the tools needed to solve them.

 Create a program which draws randomly positioned targets onscreen.
 Users must click on them to score points.